Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 ### Client Authentication

-There are two ways to authenticate from a Couchbase Lite client: Basic Authentication or Session Authentication.
+There are two ways to authenticate from a Couchbase Lite client: `Basic Authentication` or `Session Authentication`.

 #### Basic Authentication

 You can provide a user name and password to the basic authenticator class method.
 Under the hood, the replicator will send the credentials in the first request to retrieve a `SyncGatewaySession` cookie and use it for all subsequent requests during the replication.
 This is the recommended way of using basic authentication.
-Example 8 shows how to initiate a one-shot replication as the user **username** with the password **password**.
+[Example 8](#example-8-basic-authentication) shows how to initiate a one-shot replication as the user **username** with the password **password**.

 #### Example 8.
 Basic Authentication